elationfoundation/Learning-Lua/06-loops.md

        apples is red
        banana is yellow

+You can also just call pairs with two values in the same way you used ipairs.

+    fruits = {apples="red", banana="yellow", orange="orange", grape="purple"}
+    for i,k in pairs(fruits) do
+      print(i .. " is " .. k)
+    end
+    => grape is purple
+       banana is yellow
+       apples is red
+       orange is orange

-The example above shows the use of the `pairs` function.
+The examplea above shows the use of the `pairs` function.
 While `ipairs` is used for indexed arrays, `pairs` is used for key/value tables as well as indexed arrays.
-You should notice that the `k` variable contains the current key and we are able to get its associated value via `fruits[k]`.
-But you'll notice that the order of the output is not how we initialized the `fruits` table.
+You'll notice that the order of the output is not how we initialized the `fruits` table.
 This is because the table is not indexed and therefore has no order.
 Ordering our list is easy enough, though.

     fruits = {{apples="red"}, {banana="yellow"}, {orange="orange"}, {grape="purple"}}
     for i,v in ipairs(fruits) do